Steps to Improve Kidney Health

 5. Healthy Diet

-A kidney-friendly diet includes a variety of vegetables, fruits, and whole grains while limiting processed foods, which often contain high levels of sodium and harmful preservatives.
-Although there are general dietary guidelines for kidney health, consulting a healthcare professional for a tailored meal plan ensures optimal results.
+A kidney-friendly diet includes a variety of fresh vegetables, fruits, and whole grains, and limits highly processed foods which often contain excessive sodium, unhealthy fats, and phosphorus additives [2].
+While there are general dietary guidelines for supporting kidney health, consulting a registered dietitian or healthcare professional for a personalised meal plan is essential, especially if you have existing health conditions.

 6. Quitting Smoking

-Smoking damages blood vessels, reducing blood flow throughout the body, including the kidneys.
-It can also interfere with blood pressure medications, increasing the risk of kidney disease.
-Additionally, smoking raises the likelihood of kidney cancer.
-Quitting smoking immediately can significantly improve kidney function and overall health.
+Smoking damages blood vessels, reducing blood flow to vital organs, including the kidneys [8].
+It can also interfere with the effectiveness of blood pressure medications, significantly increasing the risk and progression of kidney disease.
+Quitting smoking immediately can slow the decline in kidney function and substantially improve overall cardiovascular and renal health [8].

 7. Avoiding Medication Overuse

-Frequent use of over-the-counter pain relievers, particularly nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen, can harm the kidneys.
-If pain management is necessary, consulting a doctor for kidney-safe alternatives is advisable.
+Frequent use of over-the-counter pain relievers, particularly Nonsteroidal Anti-Inflammatory Drugs (NSAIDs) like ibuprofen and naproxen, can potentially harm the kidneys, especially in individuals with existing kidney issues, high blood pressure, or heart failure [9].
+If consistent pain management is necessary, always consult a doctor for a kidney-safe alternative, such as acetaminophen at the lowest effective dose.

 8. Limiting Alcohol Consumption